Who Should Order

 Stanley M. Pollack is a Contract Attorney for the Navajo Nation Department of Justice.
 He has represented the Navajo Nation since 1985 in all matters affecting the tribe's water resources and although he has been "retired" for a few years he remains an integral and busy member of the team.
 He negotiated the Navajo Utah Water Rights Settlement Act recently approved by the Senate.
 He currently is engaged in negotiations and litigation of the Navajo Nation's Colorado River claims in Arizona.

-Erinanne Saffell, Ph.D., is Director of the SWIFT Weather Camp at Arizona State University.
+Erinanne Saffell, Ph.D., is the Assistant State Climatologist for Arizona at Arizona State University.
 Her climatological research focuses on understanding risk, vulnerability, and resilience associated with extreme weather and climate events.